-The price of natural gas sold in intra-provincial, interprovincial and international trade is determined by negotiation between buyers and sellers.
+Negotiations between buyers and sellers determines the price of natural gas sold in intra-provincial, interprovincial and international trade.
 The price received by a natural gas producer depends, in part, on the price of competing natural gas supplies and other fuels, natural gas quality, distance to market, availability of transportation, length of contract term, weather conditions, supply/demand balance and other contractual terms.
 Spot and future prices can also be influenced by supply and demand fundamentals on various trading platforms.